apache/pulsar/site2/docs/concepts-messaging.md

 Dead letter topic enables you to consume new messages when some messages cannot be consumed successfully by a consumer.
 In this mechanism, messages that are failed to be consumed are stored in a separate topic, which is called dead letter topic.
 You can decide how to handle messages in the dead letter topic.

-The following example shows how to enable dead letter topic in Java client.
+The following example shows how to enable dead letter topic in a Java client using the default dead letter topic:

 ```java
 Consumer<byte[]> consumer = pulsarClient.newConsumer(Schema.BYTES)